databendlabs/databend-docs/docs/en/guides/56-security/access-control.md

 root> grant role account_admin to u2;
 ```

-The ownership of an object can be revoked by an `account_admin` using the [REVOKE](/sql/sql-commands/ddl/user/revoke) command.
-Dropping an object will also revoke ownership.
+Dropping an object will revoke ownership from the owner role.
 However, restoring (UNDROP, if available) a dropped object will NOT restore ownership.
 In this case, you will need an `account_admin` to grant ownership to a role again.